orionzhou/genome/data2/uniformmu/README.md

 [Table listing all UniformMu insertions overlapping w. an AGPv4 gene](15.mu.genic.tsv)

-* 15,597 genes have at least one insertion sites (UTR, CDS, intron)
+* 15,597 genes have at least one insertion sites (CDS, UTR5, UTR3, intron)
 * 13,631 have at least one exon insertion(s)
   * 7,905 have at least two exon insertions.
+* 7,421 have at least one CDS insertion(s)
+  * 2,681 have at least two CDS insertions.

 Extra information were added to the table:
 * The assignment to transcription factor family based on [PlantTFDB](http://planttfdb.cbi.pku.edu.cn/index.php?sp=Zma) was added.